 What does a Cash Flow Forecast Look Like?

-A cash flow forecast can be in two forms, a table with rows and columns or a chart.
+A cash flow forecast can be in two forms.

 A table is great for seeing the detail and a chart is perfect for an overview.

 What Do You Include in a Forecast?

 There are a handful of components you need to make sure form part of your Cash Flow Forecast:

 - Bank Balance at beginning of the month